Manifestation of the topological index formula in quantum waves and geophysical waves: Abstract

 \section{Abstract}

-Using semi-classical analysis in $\mathbb{R}^{n}$ we present a quite general model for which the topological index formula of Atiyah-Singer predicts a spectral flow with a transition of a finite number of eigenvalues transitions between clusters (energy bands).
-This model corresponds to physical phenomena that are well observed for quantum energy levels of small molecules \cite{fred-boris,fred-boris01} but also in geophysics for the oceanic or atmospheric equatorial waves \cite{matsuno1966quasi,Delplace_Venaille_2018}.
+Using semi-classical analysis in $\mathbb{R}^{n}$ we present a quite general model for which the topological index formula of Atiyah-Singer predicts a spectral flow with the transition of a finite number of eigenvalues between clusters (energy bands).
+This model corresponds to physical phenomena that are well observed for quantum energy levels of small molecules \cite{fred-boris,fred-boris01}, also in geophysics for the oceanic or atmospheric equatorial waves \cite{matsuno1966quasi,Delplace_Venaille_2018} and expected to be observed in plasma physics \cite{2022_qin_plasma_physics}.